O2eg/db_converter/README.md

 # Introduction

-The basic goal of `db_converter` is to simplify the database conversion (migration) process as much as possible, while maintaining flexibility and functionality.
+The basic goal of `db_converter` is to simplify the database conversion (migration) process as much as possible while maintaining flexibility and functionality.

 Tasks that can be solved using `db_converter`: